How to book a rental car with rewards points

 If you’re the kind of rewards points collector who likes to maximize the cents per mile you get when redeeming rewards, car rental redemptions might not be for you.
 Rental redemptions are almost always linked to rental prices, so if prices are high, you’ll have to pay a lot of points.

-If you are looking to book a car for travel this summer, my top tip is to make your plans sooner rather than later.
+If you are looking to book a car for upcoming travel, my top tip is to make your plans sooner rather than later.
 If you decide to pay for the car rental, most companies don’t require a deposit and have very liberal cancellation rules.

 It doesn’t hurt to book a paid reservation as far as possible in advance, then cancel or change the booking as you get your flights and accommodation sorted.
 If you’re booking with points you’ll still want to book as far in advance as possible, but make sure you know the rules, as some airline programs won’t reinstate your points if you have to cancel your rental.

-Booking car rentals with your rewards points may be an option you consider this year as rental rates have skyrocketed with the pandemic.
-Though using credit card rewards for car rental bookings isn’t always the best way to maximize redemption value for your points, redeeming rewards for a rental may still be of great value to you if covering the cost of a car makes your summer 2021 travel possible.
+Booking car rentals with your rewards points may be an option you consider this year as rental rates work their way back down.
+Though using credit card rewards for car rental bookings isn’t always the best way to maximize redemption value for your points, redeeming rewards for a rental may still be of great value to you if covering the cost of a car makes your trip possible.